What Is a Liver Biopsy?

 • Non-alcoholic fatty liver disease (NAFLD)

-• Non-cancerous tumors or abnormalities in the liver
+• Non-cancerous tumors in the liver

 • Primary biliary cirrhosis